 However, you must also keep your total amount of debt relatively low.
 In other words, don’t max out any of your credit lines.
 Try to keep your oldest credit account open.
 And strive for a healthy mix of credit accounts, including new accounts.

-Since hard inquiries count as new accounts, they have their place, but it is best to plan a favorable time to have them impact your credit, especially if you’ll be shopping around.
-When it’s time for your next credit need, here are some tips to help further minimize the impact of hard inquiries on your credit score:
+Since hard inquiries can lead to new accounts, it is best to plan a favorable time to have them impact your credit, especially if you’ll be shopping around.
+When you're applying for new credit, here are some tips to help further minimize the impact of hard inquiries on your credit score:

 Everyone from the new card user to the successful CEO will have hard inquiries on their credit report.
 They are one of the many pieces of your credit history, and potential lenders like to see a strong history when assessing your creditworthiness.

 Know that hard inquiries do impact your credit score.
-Normally, each hard inquiry will take around five points off a credit score.
 However, all hard inquiries of the same credit type within a short period of time are counted as a single inquiry.
 Think carefully before applying for multiple types of credit at the same time.

 Ana Gonzalez-Ribeiro, MBA, AFC® is an Accredited Financial Counselor® and a Bilingual Personal Finance Writer and Educator dedicated to helping populations that need financial literacy and counseling.
 Her informative articles have been published in various news outlets and websites including Huffington Post, Fidelity, Fox Business News, MSN and Yahoo Finance.
 She also founded the personal financial and motivational site www.AcetheJourney.com and translated into Spanish the book, Financial Advice for Blue Collar America by Kathryn B. Hauer, CFP.
 Ana teaches Spanish or English personal finance courses on behalf of the W!SE (Working In Support of Education) program has taught workshops for nonprofits in NYC.